 Yearbook actually produces the 120 page hardback HNES yearbook which showcases the school's events and activities for the year.
 This class includes learning about digital photography, photo editing and graphic design.
 Students submit an application for this elective.

 Yoga class is an introduction to Ashtanga-based Vinyasa yoga, which means linking physical movement with breath.
-Students should wear comfortable clothes and bring a yoga mat (which can be purchased at TJ Maxx for $10-15).
+Students should wear comfortable clothes and bring a yoga mat.

 Video Production During this semester long course students will work both independently and in groups to learn the skills involved with producing videos.
 Students will learn pre-production skills including topic selection, research, interviewing, use of still cameras, video cameras, microphones, and tripods.
 Students will learn the components of video production including set, lighting and sound.
 Students will learn to use video editing software to create original productions.
 Students will develop writing and public speaking skills as they produce videos for a variety of audiences.
 Self-motivation and a willingness to work outside of class are critical skills for students in the class.
 Students will actively use the Internet to collaborate using Google Docs and Google Classroom.
 Our productions may include audiences within and outside of Holy Nativity Episcopal School.
 Opportunities will be given, but not all students will choose to be in front of the camera.
 We will give first name only credit to all students involved in the productions.
 There will be homework for this class from time to time including research, script writing and rehearsing.
 Students will need to practice their scripts outside of class, so we can efficiently use class time to record them.

 Directed Study is offered daily, but students select this class a maximum of twice per week, unless approved by administration.
 It is offered as an opportunity for busy students to complete homework or work on special projects while still at school.
 Directed Study is expected to be a completely quiet class.

 Technology elective topics are rotated each semester, based on student interest.